akyuute/scuff/README.rst

 --------------------

 Variables are assigned with a *key* and a *value*.
-Key names must be valid identifiers, meaning they contain no spaces or symbols except underscore (``_``).
+Key names must be valid identifiers, meaning they must contain no spaces or symbols except underscore (``_``).
 Values can be assigned to variables with or without an equals sign (``=``):